 Invasive breast cancer is characterized by its molecular and clinical features, which refer to the different genes and proteins that are expressed in the tumor.
 These genetic and molecular features affect how the cancer of an individual patient grows and responds to treatment.
-For example, hormone receptor (HR)-positive cancers have proteins that function as receptors for 2 hormones—estrogen and/or progesterone.3 The attachment of either or both of these hormones to their receptors helps the cancer to grow.
-Other types of breast cancers may have increased amounts of a receptor called human epidermal growth factor receptor 2, or HER2, which helps these forms of breast cancer to grow.3
+For example, hormone receptor-positive (HR+) cancers have proteins that function as receptors for 2 hormones, estrogen and/or progesterone.3 The attachment of either or both of these hormones to their receptors helps the cancer to grow.
+Other types of breast cancers may have increased amounts of a receptor called human epidermal growth factor receptor 2 (HER2), which helps these forms of breast cancer to grow.3

 Different types of breast cancers can have different combinations of these receptors.
-Some breast cancers have estrogen and/or progesterone receptors and HER2, and are called HR-positive and HER2-positive breast cancer.
-Other breast cancers are only HR-positive or only HER2-positive and are called HR-positive or HER2-positive breast cancer, respectively.
+Some breast cancers have estrogen and/or progesterone receptors and HER2 and are called HR+/HER2+ breast cancer.
+Other breast cancers are only positive for either HR or HER2 and are called HR+/HER2- or HR-/HER2+ breast cancer, respectively.

 Another type of breast cancer does not have any of these 3 receptors, meaning it has no receptors for the estrogen hormone, progesterone hormone, or HER2; it is therefore called triple-negative breast cancer (or TNBC).4